minaremeli/minaremeli.github.io/_posts/2024-11-25-F-and-G-score-and-what-they-mean.md

 Geometric mean: $$\bar{G}(x_1, x_2) = \sqrt{x_1*x_2}$$

 ## The usual argument
 If you search on the internet "Why do we use harmonic mean for F-score?" you will typically find the same (somewhat unsatisfying) answer: if either precision or recall are zero, the mean will be zero too.
 Or conversely: both precision and recall have to be relatively high for the mean to be high.
-This is easy to verify just by looking at the denominator of the F-score: multiplying precision and recall have this effect.
+This is easy to verify just by looking at the numerator of the F-score: multiplying precision and recall have this effect.
 But wait - we could also just use the geometric mean[^1] because it contains the same multiplicative expression.
 So why does it make (more) sense to use harmonic mean instead?

 ## Harmonic mean preserves units
 Typically you will want to use the harmonic mean when you are measuring the rate of something.
 Precision and recall both count the rate of true positives.